pranshugupta01/CareConnect/README.md

 ## Overview
 CareConnect is a browser extension designed to provide compassionate support and assistance to users who may be going through difficult emotional times.
 The extension monitors the user's browsing activities and messages, detecting distress signals related to depression and suicidal thoughts.
 When necessary, the extension offers a chatbot for emotional support or reaches out to the user's loved ones or relevant helpline services to ensure their well-being.

 The project is built using JavaScript, Node.js,Python and Flask.
-It utilizes Google Cloud credits for some of its functionalities.
+It utilizes Google Cloud credits for its functionalities to work.

 ## Features